Black MIDI

 Black MIDI is a music genre consisting of compositions that use MIDI files to create a song or a remix containing a large number of notes.
-People who make black MIDIs are known as blackers.
-However, there are no specific criteria of what is considered "black"; as a result, pinpointing the exact origin of black MIDI is impossible.
+People who make black MIDI files are known as blackers.

 Origins and early history

-Though the two are unrelated in origin, the concept of impossible piano existed long before black MIDI, manifesting itself for example within Conlon Nancarrow's work involving player pianos, in which he punched holes in piano rolls, creating extremely complex musical compositions in the same impossible, unplayable spirit of black MIDI.
-Another precursor to black MIDI is Circus Galop, a player piano composition written by Canadian virtuoso Marc-Andre Hamelin, featuring complex and impossible arrangement with up to 21 notes played simultaneously.
+Though the two are unrelated in origin, the concept of impossible piano existed long before Black MIDI, manifesting itself for example within Conlon Nancarrow's work involving player pianos, in which he punched holes in piano rolls, creating extremely complex musical compositions in the same impossible, unplayable spirit of Black MIDI.
+Another precursor to Black MIDI is Circus Galop, a player piano composition written by Canadian virtuoso Marc-Andre Hamelin, featuring complex and impossible arrangement with up to 21 notes played simultaneously.
 Frank Zappa also wrote a dense and extremely difficult composition called "The Black Page".

-Black MIDI was first employed in Shirasagi Yukki at Kuro Yuki Gohan's rendition of "U.N.
+Black MIDI was first employed in Shirasagi Yukki @ Kuro Yuki Gohan's rendition of "U.N.
 Owen Was Her?", an extra boss theme from the Touhou Project shooter video game The Embodiment of Scarlet Devil.
-It was uploaded to the Japanese video-sharing site Nico Nico Douga in 2009, and public awareness of Black MIDI started to spread from Japan to China and Korea in the following two years.
-In its early years, black MIDI compositions were represented visually with traditional, two-stave piano sheet music, containing a number of notes only in the thousands.
+It was uploaded to the Japanese video-sharing site Nico Nico Douga in 2009, and public awareness of Black MIDI spread from Japan to China and Korea in the following two years.
+In its early years, Black MIDI compositions were represented visually with traditional, two-stave piano sheet music, containing a number of notes only in the thousands.
 They were created with MIDI sequencers such as Music Studio Producer, and Singer Song Writer, and played through MIDI players such as MAMPlayer and Timidity++.
-The black MIDI community in Japan vanished quickly because, according to Jason Nguyen, the group was "analogous to those TV shows where there's a mysterious founder of a civilization that is not really known throughout the course of the show".
+The Black MIDI community in Japan vanished and, according to Jason Nguyen, the group was "analogous to those TV shows where there's a mysterious founder of a civilization that is not really known throughout the course of the show".

 Popularity outside Japan

-The popularity of Black MIDI spread to Europe and the United States due to a video of a composition uploaded to YouTube by user Kakakakaito1998 in February 2011, and shortly thereafter, blackers from around the world began pushing limits of the style by making compositions with notes increasing into the millions, and using an enormous number of colors and patterns to match the complexity of the notes.
+The popularity of Black MIDI spread to Europe and the United States due to a video of a composition uploaded to YouTube by user kakakakaito1998 in February 2011 and the major impulse of YouTube user John L. Sinnesloschen who versioned kakakakaito's sheets and elaborated his own compositions and sheets.
+Shortly thereafter, blackers from around the world began pushing limits of the style by making compositions with notes increasing into the millions, and using an enormous number of colors and patterns to match the complexity of the notes.